La Maritza: Charts

-Cover versions
+Notable cover versions

-Sylvie Vartan herself recorded the song also in Italian (under the title "La Maritza") and in German (under the title "Lied ohne Wiederkehr").
+Vartan herself recorded the song also in Italian (under the title "La Maritza") and in German (under the title "Lied ohne Wiederkehr", meaning "Song of No Return").

-Also the song has been covered, among others, by Seija Simola (in Finnish under the title "Maritza"), Bart Kaëll (in Dutch under the title "Maritza"), Elisa Tovati and Nawel Ben Kraïem, Jitka Molavcová and Hana Hegerová (in Czech under the title "Co mi dáš").

-In 2012, the song was covered by symphonic metal band Therion on their cover album Les Fleurs du Mal (Therion album).
-The song has been streamed over 1,7 million times at Spotify and is one of the most popular Therion songs at this platform.

-In 2014, this song has also been covered by Scarecrow, a Finnish horror punk band.
-It was released on their 2014 7-inch EP "Amores de Vampiros".

 Seija Simola's version reached at least the top 6 in Finland in 1970 (according to the chart, courtesy of INTRO, published in the "Hits of the World" section of the 21 January 1978 issue of U.S. Billboard).

+In 2012 it was covered by the symphonic metal band Therion on their album Les Fleurs du Mal.